Honda CB400T: CB400A Hawk Hondamatic

 The CB400A has a two-speed semi-automatic transmission.
 It has a torque converter and two forward gears (high and low) that have to be manually selected by the rider.
 There is a gear position indicator in lieu of a tachometer in the instrument binnacle.
 A parking brake replaced the clutch lever.
-This model has 28 mm Keihin carburettors which lower the peak power in exchange for low-down response.
+This model has 28 mm Keihin carburettors which lowers the peak power in exchange for low-down response.

 CB400T Hawk

-In 1980, Honda only offered one model, designated as the Hawk, now simply designated CB400T.
+In 1980, Honda offered only one model, designated the Hawk, now simply designated CB400T.
 The CM400E took over the role of the cheaper Hawk I. It is similar to the European CB400NA.
 It has the same European styling and six-speed manual gearbox, although the pegs, footrest and gear lever are in the same position as the earlier Hawk variants.
 The bike became electric start only.
 Smaller, 30 mm, Keihin CV carburettors with accelerator pumps were fitted to comply with US emissions controls.
 The 1981 model is similar to the European CB400NB and has a dual piston front brake caliper, plastic front fender and a different tank shape.

 Legacy

 Although the Dream was only on sale in the UK for six months, its successor, the Super Dream, was on sale for eight years.
-The engine and chassis underpinned various other models until the early 1990s, culminating with the CB450DX (1989-1992).
+The engine and chassis underpinned various other models until the early 1990s, culminating with the CB450DX (1989–1992).

 The Hawk and CM range continued as the CB450 Hawk, later CB450SC Nighthawk and CM450 models.